fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 Metamorphosis by Franz Kafka

-Let’s start off by selecting a dataset.
+Let's start off by selecting a dataset.
 In this tutorial, we will use the text from the book Metamorphosis by Franz Kafka.
-No specific reason, other than it’s short, I like it, and you may like it too.
-I expect it’s one of those classics that most students have to read in school.
+No specific reason, other than it's short, I like it, and you may like it too.
+I expect it's one of those classics that most students have to read in school.
 The full text for Metamorphosis is available for free from Project Gutenberg.
 You can download the ASCII text version of the text here:
 - Metamorphosis by Franz Kafka Plain Text UTF-8 (may need to load the page twice).